kristalz/Computational_methods_Informatics/README.md

 Step 2: Suggest a way of storing all the data in memory that would work

 I suggest storing the list of data inside a numpy array instead of a list, which can substantially reduce the overhead memory.
 I get this idea from a blog https://pythonspeed.com/articles/python-integers-memory/.
 Storing a float into an array only requires 8 bytes, while storing into a list needs 16 bytes.
 The entire size of an array is much smaller than a list when we have lots of data.
 However, this difference in sizes is not significant if we only have a small amount of data.
-(I showed an example in my script for this suggestion.)
+(I showed an example storing some random float numbers in my script for this suggestion.)

-My second suggestion is to use generator to store the float instead of using a list.

 Step 3: Suggest a strategy for calculating the average that would not require storing all the data in memory.

 I suggest calculating the average by looping through the total weight and number of weights one by one without storing them in a list.
 The code was displayed below: